What are your hours?

 Do you have a sliding fee scale?

-We have low cost therapy services available via our Affordable Therapy program.
+We have low cost counseling services available via our Affordable Therapy program.
 Therapy is provided by a supervised Mental Health Practitioner, Masters Degree Level Intern.
 Supervision is provided by the Clinical Director, Dana M. Galante, LMFT.
 The fee for service is $60 per 45 min session and adjusted based on financial need.

 Please inquire about our sliding fee scale and how it may apply to your situation.
 With this service, we are able to take your current financial situation into account when setting up session fees and payment plans.